Tight Regret Bounds for Infinite-armed Linear Contextual Bandits: Introduction

 In this paper, we prove the following main result: \begin{theorem}[Informal] There is a policy whose worst-case expected regret is asymptotically upper bounded by $O(\sqrt{d^2 T\log T})\times \poly(\log\log T)$. \end{theorem}

 Comparing with the lower bound $\Omega(\sqrt{d^2 T\log T})$, the upper bound in Theorem \ref{thm:informal} is tight up to iterated logarithmic terms.
-Our results thus close the $O(\sqrt{\log T})$ gap between upper and lower bounds in infinite-armed linear contextual bandit.
+Our results thus close the $O(\sqrt{\log T})$ gap between the upper bound (in \citet{abbasi2011improved}) and the lower bound in infinite-armed linear contextual bandit. { In addition, the idea behind our varying confidence level (VCL) UCB algorithm and a number of technical tools developed in the proof might also be useful for other contextual bandit problems.}